martjay/FBCNN-GUI/README.md

 #### 2. Limitations of Existing Blind Methods in Restoring Unaligned Double JPEG Images

-We found that when the 8x8 blocks of the two JPEG compressions are unaligned and QF1 <= QF2, existing blind methods always fail even if there is only **one pixel shift**.
+We found that when the 8x8 blocks of the two JPEG compressions are unaligned 和 QF1 <= QF2, existing blind methods always fail even if there is only **one pixel shift**.
 Other situations, such as unaligned double JPEG with QF1>QF2 or aligned double JPEG compression, are actually equivalent to single JPEG compression.

-Here is an example of the restoration results of JPEG images by DnCNN and QGAC under different degradation settings. '*' means there is a one-pixel shift between the two JPEG blocks.
+Here is an example of the restoration results of JPEG images by DnCNN 和 QGAC under different degradation settings. '*' means there is a one-pixel shift between the two JPEG blocks.

 ![lena_doublejpeg](https://raw.githubusercontent.com/jiaxi-jiang/FBCNN/main/figs/lena_doublejpeg.png)